Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

     ```

     For local development/testing the default configuration file (Linux: `/etc/influxdb/influxdb.conf`, macOS: `/usr/local/etc/influxdb.conf`), should be sufficient.
 For further configuration options see [Configuring InfluxDB](https://docs.influxdata.com/influxdb/v1.7/administration/config/)
 1. Connect to the InfluxDB server using the [`influx` CLI](https://docs.influxdata.com/influxdb/v1.7/tools/shell/) and create a new DB.
-If using the default config, this is simply:
+If using the default configuration, this is simply:

     ```bash
     influx